MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/federated-identity-for-your-office-365-dev-test-environment.md

 - Ent_TLGs
 ms.assetid: 65a6d687-a16a-4415-9fd5-011ba9c5fd80
-description: 'Resumo: configure a autenticação federada para o seu ambiente de teste do Microsoft 365.' ms.openlocfilehash: b0aa967570c3d12554cdb273a8b39b8931af1fbd ms.sourcegitcommit: 2614f8b81b332f8dab461f4f64f3adaa6703e0d6 ms.translationtype: HT ms.contentlocale: pt-BR
+description: 'Resumo: configure a autenticação federada para o seu ambiente de teste do Microsoft 365.' ms.openlocfilehash: efe2e196b95feff2aab1577f8e5d3ee29b5e39ba ms.sourcegitcommit: 330e9baf02b5bc220d61f777c2338814459626ec ms.translationtype: HT ms.contentlocale: pt-BR
-ms.lasthandoff: 04/21/2020
+ms.lasthandoff: 05/27/2020
-ms.locfileid: "43634093"
+ms.locfileid: "44385057"
 ---
 # <a name="federated-identity-for-your-microsoft-365-test-environment"></a>Identidade federada para o seu ambiente de teste do Microsoft 365

 *Este Guia de Laboratório de Testes pode ser usado para ambientes de teste corporativo do Microsoft 365 Enterprise e do Office 365.*

-O Microsoft 365 suporta a identidade federada.
-Isto significa que em vez de executar a validação das credenciais em si, o Microsoft 365 remete o utilizador de ligação a um servidor de autenticação federado que o Microsoft 365 confia.
-Se as credenciais do usuário estiverem corretas, o servidor de autenticação federado emite um token de segurança que, por sua vez, o cliente envia ao Microsoft 365 como prova de autenticação.
-A identidade federada permite o descarregamento e a ampliação da autenticação para uma inscrição no Microsoft 365 e cenários avançados de autenticação e segurança.
+Microsoft 365 supports federated identity.
+This means that instead of performing the validation of credentials itself, Microsoft 365 refers the connecting user to a federated authentication server that Microsoft 365 trusts.
+If the user's credentials are correct, the federated authentication server issues a security token that the client then sends to Microsoft 365 as proof of authentication.
+Federated identity allows for the offloading and scaling up of authentication for a Microsoft 365 subscription and advanced authentication and security scenarios.

 Este artigo descreve como você pode configurar a autenticação federada para o seu ambiente de teste do Microsoft 365 ou Office 365, resultando no seguinte: